 4. Shining Leaf Chafer Beetle

-Shaped like an arrowhead, these beetles get their name from the shine of their shiny brown shells that cover the rest of its body.
+Shaped like an arrowhead, these beetles get their name from the shine of their shiny brown shells that cover the rest of their bodies.
 They feed on decomposing wood and other decaying materials on the ground.

 Leaf Chafers are attracted by light, so they’re often seen flying around porch lights late at night.
 Keep your porch well-lit to avoid attracting them into your home.